 STEP 1 – Find your niche

 Who told you that starting your personal training business is going to be a cakewalk?
 Processed sugar isn’t our friend 🙂

-But when we take it step by step, or rather, ‘rep by rep’, it isn’t long before you carve your niche.
+But when we take it with a step by step, or rather, ‘rep by rep’ approach, it isn’t long before you carve your niche.

 The personal training industry is getting bigger by the day.
 Getting clients can be a little difficult if you don’t stand out in some way.